shireenhamza/maximromanov.github.io/_posts/2016-03-29-ChronoCoverage.md

 While metadata in most collections is not complete, it can still be quite useful.
 Major digital collections—_al-Ǧāmiʿ al-kabīr_ (HDD), [Shamela.ws](http://shamela.ws/), and [ShiaOnlineLibrary.com](http://shiaonlinelibrary.com/)—display the same clear trend: strong emphasis on the period from the 3rd–6th centuries AH (912–1203 CE), with an extra peak in the 8th century (1300–1397 CE), a steady decline during the 9th–12th centuries AH (1494–1785 CE), a slow recovery during the 13th century AH (1785–1882 CE), and skyrocketing in the 14th century AH (1882–1979 CE).

 > **Note on graphs.** Data points of each graphed line show frequencies for periods of time that end at that point.
 For example, on the graph below that shows distribution of data by 100 lunar years (titles in _al-Ǧāmiʿ al-kabīr_), the value for 300/912 CE is 280, which means that there are 280 titles written by authors who died during 200–300 AH / 815–912 CE.
-A [“step-before” type of graph](../images/chrono/step_before_example.png) displays such data most properly, but it is not suitable for comparative graphs, since there is too much overlap among the lines which makes the entire graph unreadable.
+A [“step-before” type of graph](../images/chrono/step_before_example.png) displays such data most appropriately, but it is not suitable for comparative graphs, since there is too much overlap among the lines which makes the entire graph unreadable.
 Data on the most recent authors (after 1400/1979 CE) is excluded from the graphs, since it tends to overshadow earlier periods.

 <figure class="fit">